-The value of the Society's investments, including land and buildings, increased to £19.835m from £17.804m.
-The change reflects investment performance, the planned drawdown of investments to meet the capital plan and the receipt of monies advanced under a new financial reinsurance agreement.
+The value of the Society's investments, including land and buildings, decreased to E15.588m from E19.835m.
+The change reflects investment performance, the planned drawdown of investments to meet the capital plan and the natural withdrawals of our longer serving Holloway members.

-Net Earned Premium Income
+Gross Earned Premium Income